Cal vs. Arizona NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

+- Cal and its opponents have combined to score more than 49 points in four of eight games this season.

-- Cal's games this season have gone over 50.5 points four of eight times.
+- Arizona's games have gone over 49 points in four of eight chances this season.

+- The two teams combine to average 42.2 points per game, 6.8 less than the over/under in this contest.

+- These two squads surrender a combined 55.6 points per game, 6.6 more than this contest's over/under.

 Cal Stats and Trends

-- Cal has played eight games, with five wins against the spread.

-- This season, the Golden Bears are winless against the spread when entering a game as a favorite of 10 points or more.
+- The Golden Bears have been favored by 9 points or more one time this season and have not covered the spread in any of them.

-- Cal's games this year have gone over the total in four out of eight opportunities (50%).
+- Cal's games this year have hit the over four times in eight opportunities (50%).

-- Cal is 2-1 against the spread and 2-1 overall this season when the team records more than 31.8 points.
+- Cal is 2-1 against the spread and 2-1 overall in games when it records more than 31.8 points.

 - Find the latest spread and moneyline odds for Cal at SISportsbook.